oxyg3nium/oxyg3nium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/Examples.md

 2. What licensing terms apply to the `alephium` library?
    - The `alephium` library is licensed under the GNU Lesser General Public License, version 3 or later.

-3. What is the relationship between the `alephium` project and the `org.alephium.api` package?
+3. What is the relationship between the `alephium` project and the `org.oxyg3nium.api` package?
-   - The `org.alephium.api` package is part of the `alephium` project.
+   - The `org.oxyg3nium.api` package is part of the `alephium` project.